Guyana

 Taxis and minibuses

-Do not hail taxis from the roadside and avoid using minibuses for travel.
+Do not hail taxis from the roadside, and avoid using “public” minibuses unless pre-booked from reputable sources.

 River and sea travel

 There have been armed attacks against fishing boats in and around the waters of Guyana and Suriname.
-Take all possible precautions against piracy and armed robbery at sea.
+If you’re travelling by sea, read about the regional risks at sea.

 If you are travelling on Guyana’s rivers, use registered boat services equipped with life jackets.
 Do not travel by boat after dark.

-Use scheduled ferry services only when crossing the Corentyne River between Guyana and Suriname.
+Only use scheduled ferry services when crossing the Corentyne River between Guyana and Suriname.
 Using water taxis (‘backtracking’) from Suriname to Guyana is illegal and can lead to arrest, imprisonment and then deportation.

 Extreme weather and natural disasters